Length: 72.0 cm (blade)

-Anglo-Saxon sword blades are made using a technique known as pattern-welding, where rods of iron are twisted and then forged to form the core of a blade to which a sharp cutting edge is added.
-The sword blade found in the Sutton Hoo ship-burial is especially complex and is matched only by the fragmentary blade found in Mound 2 at Sutton Hoo.
+Anglo-Saxon sword blades were made using a technique known as pattern-welding, where rods of iron were twisted and then forged to form the core of a blade, to which sharp cutting edges were added.
+This method gave the blade an intricately patterned appearance resembling herringbone or snake-like markings.
+The sword-blade found in the Sutton Hoo ship burial is especially complex.

 The sword hung from a belt whose fittings are equally magnificent.
 All are made of gold with inlaid garnet cloisonné.
-One of these, the strap distributor, is made of three moving parts; on the back of one are the marks of a tiny goldsmith's hammer where a repair has been made.
-The belt buckle is the only piece of 'jewellery' found in this extraordinary grave that is damaged - it lay beneath the blade and was crushed when the burial chamber collapsed.
+One of these, the T-shaped strap distributor, is made of three moving parts.
+On the back of one mount are the marks of a tiny goldsmith’s hammer where a repair has been made.
+The sword belt buckle is the only piece of ‘jewellery’ found in this extraordinary grave that is damaged – it lay beneath the blade and was crushed when the burial chamber collapsed.

 Google Cultural Institute